iggredible/Learn-Vim/ch16_tags.md

 ## Tags Navigation

-You can get good milage using only `Ctrl-]`, but let's learn a few more tricks.
+You can get good mileage using only `Ctrl-]`, but let's learn a few more tricks.
 The tag jump key `Ctrl-]` has an command-line mode alternative: `:tag {tag-name}`.
 If you run:

 ```
 :tag donut